xataio/pgroll/README.md

 ## Support

-If you have any questions, encounter issues, or need assistance, open an issue in this repository, and our community will be happy to help.
+If you have any questions, encounter issues, or need assistance, open an issue in this repository our join our [Discord](https://xata.io/discord), and our community will be happy to help.

 <br>
-<p align="right">Made with :heart: by <a href="https://xata.io">Xata</a></p>
+<p align="right">Made with :heart: by <a href="https://xata.io">Xata 🦋</a></p>